qtproject/pyside-pyside-setup/sources/pyside6/doc/tools/pyside-designer.rst

 more details of this process in: :ref:`using_ui_files`.

-If you are interested in more functionality of the tool, you can check the official `Qt Widget Designer Manual`_.
+If you are interested in more functionality of the tool, you can check the official `Qt Widgets Designer Manual`_.

 Custom Widgets
 --------------

-One of the features that the `Qt Widget Designer`_ provides is the possibility of loading custom widgets, in order to facilitate the development with ad-hoc widgets.
+One of the features that the `Qt Widgets Designer`_ provides is the possibility of loading custom widgets, in order to facilitate the development with ad-hoc widgets.